15 best ice skating rinks in NYC

 600 5th Avenue

 Skate underneath one of the world’s most iconic Christmas trees at the Rink at Rockefeller Center.
 Rockefeller Plaza has been home to an ice rink since 1936 and is on every NYC winter to-do list.
 Besides public skating sessions, the rink also hosts private individual and group lessons.
-Tickets for general admission start at $11.
-Note, the Rockefeller Center Christmas Tree is on display through January 14.
+Tickets for general admission start at $21 for adults.
+Note, the Rockefeller Center Christmas Tree is on display through January 13.

 Central Park, 830 Fifth Avenue

 An iconic Central Park attraction, the Wollman Rink lets guests spin and glide across the ice surrounded by the glittering Manhattan skyline.
-Nestled next to the rink is a cafe, serving ice skaters snacks like hot dogs, burgers, and more.
-Tickets start at $15 for adults and $10 for children and seniors.
+Nestled next to the rink is a cafe, serving skaters snacks like hot dogs, burgers, and more.
+Tickets on off-peak dates start at $15 for adults and $10 for children and seniors.

 Bryant Park, 41st Street and 6th Avenue

 The 17,000-square-foot Bryant Park Rink is located at the center of the renowned open-air Bank of America Winter Village.
 Nestled next to the rink is the Lodge, which provides a “rinkside, apres skate escape” where visitors can enjoy festive food and cocktails and watch as skaters circle the ice.
 Admission to the rink is free, with tickets for skate rentals starting at $14.
 Reserve them here.
-If you have your own pair of skates, ice skating is totally free.
+If you bring your own skates, ice skating is free.

 385 9th Avenue

 Located within the new Brookfield Properties development Manhattan West, this rink hosts weekday public skating, weekend and holiday public skating, events, and lessons taught by Olympians Melissa Gregory and Denis Petukhov.
-Admission starts at $20 plus tax and fees.
+Admission starts at $20 plus a skate rental fee.

 230 Vesey Street

-Situated on Lower Manhattan’s waterfront, the Rink at Brookfield Place is an upscale ice skating experience with activities for guests of all ages and skill levels, as well as skating lessons hosted by Olympians Melissa Gregory and Denis Petukhov.
+Situated on the Lower Manhattan waterfront, the Rink at Brookfield Place offers skating and activities for guests of all ages and skill levels, as well as skating lessons hosted by Olympians Melissa Gregory and Denis Petukhov.
 Guests should be sure to take in the waterfront views and grab a bite to eat at Hudson Eats, Brookfield Place’s dining terrace with several fast-casual options.
-Weekday skating sessions are $15, with skate rentals costing $5.
-More information on pricing can be found here.
+Weekday public skating sessions cost $15, with skate rentals at $5; on weekends, the admission is $17 and skates are $7.
+More pricing information can be found here.

 30 Hudson Yards

-On January 10, Edge will become home to the highest ice skating rink in NYC.
-Located within the indoor portion of the Edge sky deck, Sky Skate offers guests the ability to glide across the ice at 1,131 feet in the air.
+New York City’s highest ice skating rink is back for the holiday season.
+Located within the indoor portion of the sky deck Edge at Hudson Yards, Sky Skate offers guests the ability to skate at 1,131 feet in the air.
 Edge’s 1,024-square-foot rink is made of Glice, a synthetic form of ice that consumes zero energy.
-Tickets start at $48 for adults and include 30 minutes of skating time and skate rentals.
+Tickets start at $46 for adults and include 30 minutes of skating time and skate rentals.
+Sky Skate will be open through January 14.

 51 35th Street, Courtyard 5/6

 Industry City’s outdoor uncovered rink is a perfect winter activity for the whole family.
 The rink is nestled in courtyard 5/6 at the campus with a nearby bar serving hot cocoa and snacks.
-The IC rink will be open during the winter season every Friday through Sunday through March.
+The IC Ice Rink will be open during the winter season every Thursday through Sunday through March.
 Admission costs $15, and skate rentals cost $10.
+This year, the rink will offer a dedicated hour for kids to skate with winter characters Silly Snowman, Ice Princess, and Santa Claus on Saturdays and Sundays in December from 10 a.m. to 12 p.m.

 Image courtesy of The William Vale